jjhelmus/nmrglue/doc/tutorial.rst

 type, dimensionality, and quadrature.
 For complex data the last axis, typically the direct dimension, is convert to a complex data type.
 The other axes are not converted.
-In some cases some of the information needed to represent the spectral data as a well formed numpy array is not stored in the file or the values determined automatically are incorrect.
+In some cases not all of the information needed to represent the spectral data as a well formed numpy array is not stored in the file or the values determined automatically are incorrect.
 In many of these cases this information can be specified directly in the function call.

-For example the ``read_fid`` function in the ``varian`` module cannot distinguish between a 2D Varian binary file and a 3D file and by default will open the file as a 2D array.
-If the data is three dimensional the lenZ and lenY parameter should be provided.
+For example the ``read`` function in the ``varian`` module sometimes cannot determine the shape or fid ordering of 3D files correctly.
+These parameters can be explicitly provided in the function call with the shape and torder keywords.
+See :ref:`varian_module` for details.

 Universal dictionaries
 ======================